IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 Though not strictly neccesary to have all of the above to follow the workshop, you will struggle to run the code examples without them.

-## So, what is a Web Component?

-// Answer this after working through all of the steps to build the web components.

 ## Getting started
 **NB**: _These following steps are for individuals running macOS/Linux systems.
 If you're running a Windows device, you may need to adjust some of the CLI commands to better suit your OS._